stochasticHydroTools/libMobility/tests/ref/readme.txt

 self_mobility_bw_ref: from the DPStokes repository.
 Periodized NBody using kernels with wall corrections in double precision. self_mobility_bw_ref_noimg.mat: from the DPStokes repository.
-NBody kernels with wall corrections in double precision, but without using periodized images. self_mobility_bw_w4, self_mobility_sc_w4: generated from this repository in double precision with default parameters.
+NBody kernels with wall corrections in double precision, but without using periodized images. self_mobility_bw_w4, self_mobility_sc_w4: generated from this repository in double precision with default parameters. self_mobiliw_*_torques: generated from this repository in double precision with default parameters.

 PAIR:
 pair_mobility_bw_w4, pair_mobility_sc_w4: generated from this repository in double precision with default parameters.